TOKYO to PST Time Converter

 Teams in Tokyo (Japan) and PST (Los Angeles) (USA) deal with a 16-hour gap that pushes their working days apart.
 Real-time meetings always require someone to stretch outside the standard 9–5.

-Tokyo at 08:00 maps to 16:00 in PST (Los Angeles) — 1h before working hours in Tokyo.
+A 08:00 meeting in Tokyo means 16:00 in PST (Los Angeles) (1h before working hours in Tokyo).

-Tokyo at 09:00 maps to 17:00 in PST (Los Angeles) — 1h after working hours in Los Angeles.
+A 09:00 meeting in Tokyo means 17:00 in PST (Los Angeles) (1h after working hours in Los Angeles).

-Tokyo at 07:00 maps to 15:00 in PST (Los Angeles) — 2h before working hours in Tokyo.
+A 07:00 meeting in Tokyo means 15:00 in PST (Los Angeles) (2h before working hours in Tokyo).